India is second in the world for the largest number of people suffering from diabetes.

-The insufficient release of the insulin hormone or an elevated insulin resistance in the body causes high blood sugar (hyperglycaemia) and related symptoms.
+The insufficient release of the insulin hormone or elevated insulin resistance in the body causes high blood sugar (hyperglycemia) and related symptoms.
 There are a few common diabetes types, namely:

-All of these develop for different reasons, some hereditary and others due to lifestyle, but they often have similar symptoms.
-Naturally, knowing how to identify these signs helps you get an early diagnosis and a jumpstart on treatment.
+All of these developments for different reasons, some hereditary and others due to lifestyle, but they often have similar symptoms.
+Naturally, knowing how to identify these signs helps you get an early diagnosis and a jump start on treatment.
 To that end, here are 9 early diabetes symptoms you should watch out for.

 When you consume food, your body digests it and breaks it down into glucose, which is then absorbed as energy.
 However, in diabetics, not enough glucose is absorbed by the cells from the blood.
 This is when you may experience polyphagia, which simply means intense hunger, as you’re not getting enough energy from your food.
 You may experience such a symptom even after just eating and this is a warning sign of diabetes type 2 that you should take note of.
 If you feel hungry often, even after consuming a heavy meal, go see a doctor.

 Known as polyuria, frequent urination is a condition linked to diabetes or its onset and, here, it is caused due to the higher concentration of glucose in the blood.
-As a result, the kidneys overwork to filter this out and this extra glucose in turn draws in more water.
-This can cause you to urinate more frequently, often more than 3 litres in a day, which is almost double the normal average of 1 to 2 litres.
+As a result, the kidneys overwork to filter this out, and this extra glucose, in turn, draws in more water.
+This can cause you to urinate more frequently, often more than 3 liters in a day, which is almost double the normal average of 1 to 2 liters.
 Frequent urination or polyuria is a dangerous symptom to have as it can cause severe dehydration and kidney damage.
 If you notice an unusual spike in the need to urinate on a regular basis, consult a doctor immediately.